craig552uk/craig552uk.github.com/_posts/2013-10-15-javascript-arrays-correctly.md

 ---

 At first glance it may seem weird that these iterators can behave so differently (especially to developers coming to JS from other languages).
 But when we understand the nature of non-sequential indices in Arrays, how variables can be created with `undefined` values and type-casting of `undefined` values to `Boolean`, the necessity of these different techniques becomes clear.
+And we realise that there is no "correct" way to iterate JavaScript Arrays.